 Geiger Gibson Program in Community Health Policy

 Established in 2004, the Geiger Gibson Program in Community Health Policy is named in honor of Drs.
 H. Jack Geiger and Count Gibson, pioneers in community health practice and tireless advocates for civil and human rights.
-On this 50th anniversary of health centers, it is a time to remember that nearly 50 years ago, Geiger and Gibson founded the nation's first community health centers in Mound Bayou, Mississippi and Boston, Massachusetts; by 2013, more than 1200 health centers, operating in over 9000 locations, served over 21 million residents of urban and rural medically underserved communities across the nation.
+Over 50 years ago, Geiger and Gibson founded the nation's first community health centers in Mound Bayou, Mississippi and Boston, Massachusetts; by 2018, more than 1,400 health centers, operating in over 11,000 locations, served over 27 million residents of urban and rural medically underserved communities across the nation.

 Located within the Milken Institute School of Public Health at the George Washington University, and part of its Department of Health Policy and Management, the Geiger Gibson Program shares the core mission of the community health centers program: to eliminate medical underservice and disparities in population health and health care and improve health and health care for all persons.
 The Program was founded with generous gifts from the National Association of Community Health Centers and health centers and primary care associations around the nation.
 Today the program is supported through many sources: continuing gifts from health centers and state and regional primary care associations representing health centers throughout the nation; research grants from both government and leading foundations such as the Henry J. Kaiser Family Foundation and the Commonwealth Fund; and a major ongoing gift from the RCHN Community Health Foundation, which supports the work of the Geiger Gibson/RCHN Community Health Foundation Research Collaborative.